EHB-MCT/web2-course-project-front-end-Medoski/README.md

 - Package used for password crypting : https://www.npmjs.com/package/bcryptjs
 - Package installed to have HTTP Request info in terminal : https://www.npmjs.com/package/morgan
 - Use of express : Followed tutorials of teacher
 - Use of MongoDB : Followed tutorials of teacher
+- Use if AI (chatGpt/Co-Pilot)
+- Help of friends (Couldnt have done it without them)